USS Champlin (DD-601): Operations

-Champlin sailed from New York 1 May 1943 with a slow convoy of small craft and support ships which called at Bermuda before arriving at Oran 26 May.
+Champlin sailed from New York 1 May 1943 with convoy UGS.4, composed primarily of LSTs which would participate in the upcoming invasions of southern Europe.
+This convoy called at Bermuda before arriving at Oran 26 May.
 She put to sea again to bring a convoy in from Gibraltar, then took part in training as well as conducting patrols in the western Mediterranean Sea.
 On 5 July, she cleared Oran for the invasion of Sicily, escorting a convoy to the transport area south of Scoglitti arriving 9 July.
 Leaving her charges, she sped ahead to join in the pre-assault bombardment the next day, during which she aided in driving off an air attack.
 While covering the landing and initial advances the same day, she answered the request from shore for a bombardment of the village of Camerina, so successfully that the enemy there surrendered.